Japanese official says negotiators working hard on U.S.-Japan trade deal

 Before Trump withdrew the United States in 2017, the TPP was set to become the world's largest free trade deal, covering 40 percent of the global economy.
 A revival of TPP, even in modified form, would be bad news for China, which had been shut out of the pact.

-Trump, angry about Japan's $67.6-billion (£54.4 billion) trade surplus with the United States, has threatened to slap 25% tariffs on imported Japanese cars but delayed those as talks continue.
+Trump, angry about Japan's $67.6-billion trade surplus with the United States, has threatened to slap 25% tariffs on imported Japanese cars but delayed those as talks continue.

 Jennifer Hillman, a professor at Georgetown Law School and former judge on the World Trade Organization's highest court, said Japan faced pressure to open its markets to U.S. agricultural products.